 The problem is they are scarcely found in American households.
 Goods won’t be priced in silver or gold because merchants won’t have many buyers using that medium.
 If you are the only person in your community that knows how much silver is in an old dime, it will be a hard sale.
 You might convince some people of the value, but will they feel confident that they could turn and use it as money with someone else?
 Not likely.

-Note: If you are ready to pick up some precious metals (recommended 10% of long-term portfolios), see my Beginner’s Guide to Precious Metals, complete with why to buy metal, what type(s) to get, favorite places to shop, and a calculator.
+Note: If you are ready to pick up some precious metals (recommended 10% of long-term portfolios), see my Beginner’s Guide to Precious Metals, complete with why to buy metal, what type(s) to get, favorite places to shop, and a calculator to compare deals.
 I’ve picked the brains of quite a few gold/silver bugs online and in person to get this thing together.

 Do I believe in cryptocurrency?
 Yes.
 Maybe after the disgust of government manipulated money, some type of cryptocurrency will even become the world reserve currency!
 I certainly see the block-chain concept sticking around for a very long time.
 But again, you have to take on the huge likely risk that your brand of cryptocurrency won’t be the strong leader out of the economic disaster and may even hit zero value.
 Bitcoin still has some major flaws to work out before it is ready, so don’t bet too big yet.
 I personally don’t think any of the cryptocurrencies out there today will be the winner.
 It will be a currency created on a multinational level, probably through the IMF.
 If an individual or even a group creates it, there is no way to prevent another group from making one to compete.
 There is infinite competition and therefore zero advantage past any name recognition you might acquire.
 (See Bitcoin vs. Gold)

 Stock Market Problems